formr/formr.github.io/methods.md

 ## fastpost()
-Use this in concert with `fastpost()` to create form and validation sets which you can quickly and easily plugin and reuse.
+Use this in concert with `fastform()` to create form and validation sets which you can quickly and easily plugin and reuse.
 This method will also return an array of the key/value pairs from the `POST` array, plus perform some basic validation based upon the field names.